AdoriZahard/hi3er/docs/index.md

 When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
 Triggering it again refreshes its duration. | 15

 !!! note
-    Effective for 6.2.
+    Effective for 6.2 2nd Half.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Pseudo Miracle | Falling in Past Light
-Mid | Forbidden Seed / Memory / Rainbow of Absence | Boundless Logos
+Early | Rainbow of Absence | The Lonely Moon
-Late | Tin Flask or Key to the Deep | Boundless Logos
+Mid | Pseudo Miracle / Forbidden Seed / Memory | Falling in Past Light Late | Tin Flask or Key to the Deep | Falling in Past Light

 !!! note
-    The Lonely Moon can instead be used if you're somehow having trouble with F4 Double.
+    The Lonely Moon will help you guarantee getting F4 Double easily.

 Time | Support 1 | Support 2
 :----: | :----: | :----:
 Early | AE | BR
-Mid | AE / BK or VK | BR
+Mid | AE | BK / BR
 Late | AE | BR

 !!! note
-    In the SS1 run, I picked VK as she gives 20% Fire Taken.
-However, do note that VK is harder to use for the purpose of denying Heimdall's Red Mode.
-This is because VK applies mid Heavy Trauma throughout many successive hits that NEED to connect with Heimdall.
-If you do not want to be resetting the fight until VK successfully does her job, then just pick BK instead.
+    Be sure to swap BR out for BK for Heimdall fight.
+Heimdall is too annoying for V-V to deal with since V-V hardly has any i-frames, even more so without Hua2's protection.

 ####<p align="center">Elysia - Signet of ■■</p>